Oregon Railway & Navigation Co. (ORy&N)

 Union Pacific Railway was sold to Union Pacific Railroad, incorporated for that purpose in Utah on July 1, 1897; UPRR took possession of UPRy on January 31, 1898 (Trottman, pages 268, 269)

 For a period of two years, between July 1897 and July 1899, ORR&N was operated in the joint interest of UP, GN, and NP, three railroads that were in competition with each other for Pacific Northwest traffic.
 In July 1899, UP lawyers were able to settle with GN and NP to break their partial control of ORR&N, by buying out their interests and dissolving the special block of preferred stock.
-This gave UP control by its ownership of two-thirds of ORR&N's common stock.
+This gave UP control by its ownership of two-thirds of ORR&N's common stock by UP subsidiary Oregon Short Line.
 (Klein, Rebirth, pages 73, 78)

 At the annual meeting of ORR&N shareholders in September 1899, the three NP directors were replaced by three UP directors, and E. H. Harriman became ORR&N's Chairman of the Board.
 (Klein, Rebirth, page 78)